Reviews

 Nicolaas Vergunst’s debut novel is both challenging and inventive.
 It sets South African history in a context of international developments spanning 500 years since Almeida’s murder.
 Knot of Stone is an engaging and intelligent read, but above all it is a labour of love and a tale of discovery that stresses one message: uncover the truth.
 Read more… The Archival Platform.

 I read Knot of Stone twice; and both times with intrigue and delight.
-Never before have I come across a book which embraces so much esoteric knowledge, so much encyclopaedic information and so much reader fulfilment—all within 450 pages—and on a subject the average person would never have known about.
+Never before have I come across a book which embraces so much esoteric knowledge, so much encyclopaedic information and so much reader fulfillment—all within 450 pages—and on a subject the average person would never have known about.
 The book may not become a best-selling novel, in a commercial sense, but I sincerely believe that it is a major contribution to the historiography of South Africa and its origins.
 I can but only offer my congratulations to the author.

 The above thumbnail of Cain slaying Abel (2008) is by South African artist Conrad Botes whose dark comic allegories look at the origins and abuses of racial violence.
 Courtesy Michael Stevenson Gallery, Cape Town.